 One of the cheapest and the most colourful destinations for travellers – Southeast Asia is a dream come true.
 Make sure that you plan a trip to Asia properly, choose the backpacking route well and craft the best travel itinerary, avoiding any problems.
 How?
 Check below!

 It all felt a bit surreal.
-I was in a bus going from Abu Dhabi to Dubai airport.
+I was on a bus going from Abu Dhabi to Dubai airport.
 Passing all the enormous and shining buildings.
 I was just about to fly to the furthest place on the western hemisphere that I’ve been so far.
 Only by myself.
 I was so excited!
-Philippines – the land of paradise beaches, coconut trees, colorful reefs, lush jungle and friendly people was waiting for me.
+Philippines – the land of paradise beaches, coconut trees, colorful reefs, lush jungle, and friendly people was waiting for me.

 10 days, 3 (+2) countries, 11 flights, several boat trips, motorbikes, bus, ferry, jeepney, car & tuk tuk rides.Walking, hitch-hiking, swimming and snorkeling.
 Laughing, talking, experiencing, smiling, meeting, eating, not-sleeping, singing, drinking, dancing, photographing, tasting and enjoying life!

 Gentle moving and a bit of light coming through the bus windows woke me up.
 It was still dark outside, but the sun shyly started to show its first rays above the horizon, indicating that the dawn is close.
 I looked around the bus.
 Everyone was still asleep, stretched on the chairs, resting heads against the windows or hanging over the armrests.
 I’ve noticed that the road is not that easy and paved anymore.
 The bus was jumping on the stones, dust was coming from the wheels and there were cliffs on the sides of the road.
 Somewhere at the bottom you could see the river waters sparkling in the darkness.
 It was not the lowland anymore.
 We were getting closer and closer to the mighty Himalayas.